About the Artist

 In October 2012 I had my work accepted for the annual exhibition of the Royal Society of Miniature Painters, Sculptors and Gravers at the Mall Galleries, London.

-'In the last year I have had awards at the British Science Fiction Convention art shows and at the World Science Fiction Convention : Best in Show for Noah's Ark at Satellite 4, Eastercon 2014, Glasgow; Director's Choice for The Celtic Lunar Zodiac: Birch Month at Loncon 3, the 2014 Worldcon, London; and Best in Show for Sea Dragon at Dysprosium, Eastercon 2015, London.
+I have had awards at the British Science Fiction Convention art shows and at the World Science Fiction Convention : Best in Show for Noah's Ark at Satellite 4, Eastercon 2014, Glasgow; Director's Choice for The Celtic Lunar Zodiac: Birch Month at Loncon 3, the 2014 Worldcon, London; Best in Show for Sea Dragon at Dysprosium, Eastercon 2015, London and Best Work in Oil and Best in 3D at Eastercon 2017.

 This website is intended not only to be a showcase for my work but also features paintings, cards and prints which are directly for sale.